ArgonDesign/alogic/doc/ports.md

 Similarly to ports without flow control, `sync` ports (and their `valid` signals) are also driven from registers (local flops in the FSM) by default.
-They can also be declared combinatorial using the `wire` storage specifier:
+They can also be declared combinatorially using the `wire` storage specifier:

 ```
 fsm syncports {